askz/openvpn-ui-for-doprax/README.md

 # OpenVPN GUI Setup on Doprax

-This guide will help you set up and use the OpenVPN Web GUI on Doprax,
+This guide will help you set up and use the OpenVPN Web GUI on [Doprax](https://www.doprax.com/r/askz/)

 ## Overview